EXERCISES FOR THE DIGITAL AGE

 Exercises for the digital consist of co-created how-to videos that help you survive and thrive in the digital age.

 The internet and digital technologies bring new qualities to our lives by making things possible that were never possible before.
 But these technologies (and their monetarization) bring also challenges to our lives.
-(Data shows, for instance, that Meta’s apps harm teens’ mental health).
+(Data shows, for instance, that social media harm teens’ mental health).
 We need to be clear about what we want from these technologies and how we want to use them so that they benefit us and do not harm us.

 How can we get more out of the digital than we put in?
 What do we do to stay physically and mentally healthy while spending time online?
 And can our digital time be more playful and fun?
 Gabriel asks these questions to artists from around the internet and collaboratively develop an exercise with each of them for digital survival and thrival.
 These exercises vary from breathing with a tree, to smelling the digital or digitizing a dream.
 He then produces collaboratively with curator Ashlee B. Conery exercise videos to share these artists' practices for physical, mental and virtual ‘fitness’ to hopefully help audiences actively and joyfully move through online and offline spaces.